Crescent Street

 Location: Astoria, Queens

-Scope: Design, project management, custom woodwork, masonry, planters, planting, irrigation, maintenance
+Scope: Garden and drainage design, project management, custom woodwork, masonry, planters, planting, irrigation, lighting, maintenance

 Mature, white-flowering crape myrtles anchor opposite corners of the space, soaring above a bright, modern garden perfect for dining, entertaining, and family relaxation.

-At the back of the space, stucco-finished planting beds frame one corner of a bluestone patio, supporting a row of carpinus betulus (European hornbeam) that will grow into a dense, screening hedge over time, and a row of spirea prunifolia ‘Bridal Wreath’ that burst with tiny white blooms in early spring.
+At the back, stucco-finished planting beds frame one corner of a bluestone patio, supporting a row of carpinus betulus (European hornbeam) that will grow into a dense, screening hedge over time, and a row of spirea prunifolia ‘Bridal Wreath’ that burst with tiny white blooms in early spring.
 Massed underplantings of rubus calycinoides (creeping raspberry) and hakonechloa macra (Japanese forest grass) add color and texture, spilling over the edges of the beds.

 In the center, a layered swath of large, medium, and small boxwoods and white-flowering hydrangeas, interplanted with unique white iris, hardy geranium, and pink-flowering gaura, defines the edge of the dining patio and wraps around a lounge area, gently creating two distinct rooms.

-In front of the house, huge stoop-side planting beds bursting with buxus, colorful hostas, autumn bride heuchera, hakonechloa (Japanese forest grass), dryopteris erythrosora (autumn fern) polystychum polyphlebarum (tassel fern), liriope, hardy geranium, and asarum europaeum (European wild ginger) frame a stoop punctuated by boxwoods in powder-coated steel cylinders.
+In the front yard, generous stoop-side planting beds bursting with buxus, colorful hostas, autumn bride heuchera, hakonechloa (Japanese forest grass), dryopteris erythrosora (autumn fern) polystychum polyphlebarum (tassel fern), liriope, hardy geranium, and asarum europaeum (European wild ginger) and additional buxus in powder-coated cylinder planters line the stoop.

 Next